Learn the science behind:

 Some books change the way you look at the world.
 They might change your opinion on a certain topic, teach you something new or appreciate something new.
 I like those books, it’s why I read books, to re-adjust and calibrate my view on the world.

 Being a food scientist I especially like it when this happens to me when reading about food and science.
-So when I recently read the Dorito Effect, I was pleasantly surprised to realize that this was one of those books.
+So when I recently read the Dorito Effect (affiliate link), I was pleasantly surprised to realize that this was one of those books.
 It got my brain turning and myself thinking, thinking about food and health in a new way.
 Since then, I’ve seen ‘the Dorito Effect’ showing up around me in real life, that restaurant salad that contains more dressing than ice berg lettuce, those fries with plenty seasoning, making it hard to stop eating.
 I’ll explain you what it’s all about.

 If you’ve ever been on a diet, you’ve probably watched your fat, sugar, protein or carb intake.
 Trying carefully to not eat too much of either of them.
 Fat, sugar and carbohydrates in general have often been blamed of causing the current obesity epidemic.
 But what if it isn’t as simple as that, if there’s more?Mark Schatzker, in the Dorito Effect, gives us this refreshing look at the world of food and the food industry.
 There might be more, and it might well have to do with flavours, those non-caloric additions to food.